 If you have a peptic ulcer with an H pylori infection, the standard treatment uses different combinations of the following medicines for 7 to 14 days:

-You may also be prescribed this type of medicine regularly if you must continue taking aspirin or NSAIDs for other health conditions.
+Your provider may also prescribe this type of medicine regularly if you continue taking aspirin or NSAIDs for other health conditions.

 Other medicines used for ulcers are: